 14. Have you tried any marketing solutions in the past and, if so, how did they work out?

 Don’t make the same mistakes that were made in the past.
-Asking this question allows you to know what was tried before and determine why it did not work.
+Asking this question allows you to know whether social media marketing worked in the past and why it may have failed.
 From there you can either make the proper fixes/adjustments or provide another potential solution for the prospect.

 15. If someone had a bumper sticker on their car for your business, what would it say?